-- Off Indicates the inverter is off; there is no AC power (inverter, utility power, or generator) at the inverter's output terminals.
-If the LED stays off after pressing the ON/OFF switch, there is a fault condition such as: low battery, high battery, overload, over-temperature, or an internal fault.
-Refer to the Troubleshooting section to help diagnose/clear the fault. - Slow flash (blinks on once every 8 seconds) Indicates float charging; the inverter is in Standby mode (the external AC power that is connected to the inverter's input is passing through the inverter and is powering the AC loads connected to the inverter's output). - Medium flash (blinks on once every second):

-When AC power is not connected to inverter input - Indicates the inverter is on and using energy from the battery.
-The inverter is either: 1) Inverting - providing full power to the loads connected to the inverter; or, 2) Searching - conserving power and waiting for a load to be turned on that meets or exceeds the search watts parameter (5 watts is the inverter default setting).

-When AC power is connected to inverter input - Indicates absorb charging; the inverter is in Standby mode (the external AC power that is connected to the inverter's input is passing thru the inverter and is powering the AC loads connected to the inverter's output).

-• On (solid) - Indicates bulk charging; the inverter is in Standby mode (the external AC power that is connected to the inverter's input is passing thru the inverter and is powering the AC loads connected to the inverter's output).
+- Off Indicates the inverter is off-there is no AC power (inverter, utility, or generator) at the inverter's output terminals.
+If the LED stays off after pressing the ON/OFF switch, there is a fault condition such (such as low battery, high battery, overload, over-temperature, or an internal fault).
+Refer to the Troubleshooting section to help diagnose/clear the fault. - Slow flash (blinks on for 4 seconds, then off for 4 seconds) Indicates the batteries are float charging and the inverter is in Standby mode (the external AC power connected to the inverter's input is passing through the inverter and powering the inverter's AC loads). - Medium flash (blinks on once every second): - When AC power is not connected to inverter input: Indicates the inverter is on and using energy from the battery.
+The inverter is either: 1) Inverting providing full power to the connected loads; or, 2) Searching conserving power and waiting for a load to be turned on that meets or exceeds the Search Watts parameter (5 watts = default setting). - When AC power is connected to inverter input: Indicates absorb charging; the inverter is in Standby mode (the external AC power that is connected to the inverter's input is passing thru the inverter and is powering the AC loads connected to the inverter's output). - Fast Flash (blinks on/off very quickly-flutters) Indicates the inverter is in EQ charge mode (requires remote to enable), or the inverter is continuously in reset.
+If a remote was not used to enable the equalize charge, then the inverter is likely in reset.
+Refer to the Troubleshooting section to help diagnose/clear the fault condition. - On (solid) Indicates bulk charging, and the inverter is in Standby mode (the external AC power that is connected to the inverter's input is passing thru the inverter and is powering the AC loads connected to the inverter's output).

+Power ON/OFF pushbutton switch

+Charging/Inverting Status LED indicator